LAION-AI/laion.ai/blog/coca.md

-Table 2 shows the results achieved on image and text retrieval by both CoCa and CLIP.
+Table 2 shows the results achieved on Text to Image and Image to Text retrieval by both CoCa and CLIP.
 In this case too, CoCa outperforms CLIP on all tasks with differences ranging from 0.3 to 1.3.

 <table>
   <tr>
-   <td colspan="4" align="center" > Image Retrieval Recall@5
+   <td colspan="4" align="center" > Text to Image Retrieval Recall@5
    </td>
   </tr>
   <tr>